 - International Flights – Los Angeles to Sydney, Melbourne to Los Angeles (Not included, but can be added to your quote)

 - Day Tours – Southern Highlands Journey; Canberra: City Sights tour, Parliament House tour; Mt.
-Ainslie; Beechworth: Orientation tour; Glenorowan Historic Town; Melbourne: Orientation tour
+Ainslie; Beechworth: Orientation tour; Glenorowan Historic Town; Melbourne: City tour, Laneways tour

 - Transfers – Airport to Hotel and Hotel to Airport

 - All Taxes and Fuel Levies (Except where noted)

 Day 1: Sydney – Canberra

 Depart Sydney this morning and travel through the rolling hills and verdant pastures of the Southern Highlands.
 Pause at historic Berrima to see its convict-era sandstone gaol, then visit Gold Creek Station to meet a local grazier and enjoy a Welcome Reception and Be My Guest Lunch.
 On arrival in Canberra join a local guide for a tour of Parliament House, the seat of the nation’s government.
 Built almost entirely of Australian materials, 10,000 people worked its construction.
 Then visit the Australian War Memorial, which brings together a world-class museum, a shrine and an extensive archive.
 Get to know your Travel Director and fellow travelers tonight over a shared dinner.

 Please note: As this guided tour departs early morning, accommodation will need to be pre-booked for the previous night (not included, but can be included upon request)